 Unfortunately, in today’s hyperconnected world, opportunities to feel rejected are abundant.
 In one of the most egregious forms of rejection, bullying has become a serious, and even deadly issue in cyberspace.
 Young people are particularly vulnerable to the psychological effects of bullying and other forms of social rejection, which can lead to suicide or deadly violence.
 People who use social media are also more likely to witness someone being ignored, excluded, or bullied.
 While witnessing ostracism can provoke empathic concern and help offered to the victim, this reaction is often reserved for those we feel close to, such as family members, friends, and people with whom we share common characteristics.
 Situational factors can also get in the way: When we see that no one else is helping, we are less likely to interpret the situation as requiring help.

-Recently, a graduate student and I came to believe that in an increasingly interconnected world, there is a pressing need to ask how prosocial action can be encouraged in the face of such obstacles.
+Recently, a graduate student, Dan Berry, and I came to believe that in an increasingly interconnected world, there is a pressing need to ask how prosocial action can be encouraged in the face of such obstacles.
 We decided to see whether presence, or mindfulness, held an important key.
 It’s long been proposed that when we are more present, or openly available to what is happening right in front of us, we are more likely to really see it and to engage with it in an open-minded and open-hearted way.